 By eighteen he had lost the belief that anyone else had the same motivation and by twenty four he had lost the belief in any such notion anyway and by thirty was of the certainty that everything was just a whim of the sentiment..

 Few people grow up cynical, Cynicism was generally an acquired trait, often taking years of hard-won and lost battles, and a lot of misplaced trust.
-Some called him a skeptic, supposedly alleging that his character was inclined to doubt instead categorically deny.
+Some called him a skeptic, supposedly alleging that his character was inclined to doubt instead of categorical denial.
 But Ashi knew himself and he knew that his condition should be defined as cynical.
 Where he had picked this up , he was not sure, but he was aware of a jarring disdain for anything that the general populace held as sacrosankt,.
 It was not just by word of mouth,, indeed, it was word of law that Ashi rightfully showed contempt for those false tenets that propose to be able to hold together the very fabric of an ambiguously defined society.